raspberrypilearning/motor-robot-buggy-scratch/en/step_12.md

 Start with the `space`{:class="block3events"} key event block and add a `forwards`{:class="block3myblocks"} block from the `My Blocks`{:class="block3myblocks"} block palette.

-Estimate how long you will need to go forwards depending on the obstacle course or maze that you have created.
+Estimate how long you need to go forwards (this depends on the obstacle course or maze that you have created).
 Enter this in the blank field of the `forwards`{:class="block3myblocks"} block.

 ```blocks3
 when [space v] key pressed